 Substitutes are two goods which could be alternatives.

-For example, if you buy a gas cooker, the subsitute is an electricity cooker.
+For example, if you buy a gas cooker, the substitute is an electric cooker.
 If you buy Buxton mineral water, the substitute is Highland Spring mineral water.

 Substitute goods have a positive cross elasticity of demand.
-Higher price of Buxton, leads to higher demand for Highland spring.
+A higher price of Buxton water leads to higher demand for Highland spring.